1. Key Characteristics

 Hounds are often divided into 2 subgroups: scent hounds and sight hounds.

 Scent hounds rely primarily on their keen sense of smell to track prey, sight hounds on their eyesight.
-Basset hounds are scent hounds.)
+Basset Hounds are scent hounds.

-The less popular lemon-colored basset was developed at the same time, but this breed has not gained the same popularity as the tri-colored basset because of its tendency for knuckling.
+The less popular lemon-colored Basset was developed at the same time, but this breed has not gained the same popularity as the tricolored basset because of its tendency for knuckling.

 The breed subsequently made its way to England, where it was refined into the modern Basset Hound in the mid-1800s, arriving at the Westminster Kennel Club Dog Show in 1885.

-Friendly, affectionate, mellow with short bursts of energy.
+Think friendly, affectionate and mellow, with short bursts of energy.

 The Basset Hound is a perfect dog for people who like comedic behavior, a lot of drool and a great companion dog.

 Please check rescues and adoption resources first.
 Even purebred animals can end up in shelters.
-Try Pets Adviser’s adoptable pet search.